Analysis and Summary of Steel Coil Import and Export Situation in Azerbaijan over the Past 20 Years

 2025-10-17

-In the early 21st century, Azerbaijan, leveraging its oil and gas resources, launched large-scale infrastructure development, resulting in an average annual growth of 8.3% in demand for steel coils.
-However, the domestic steel industry was weak—iron ore was 100% imported from Ukraine, and coke had to be sourced from Russia.
-This led to a surge in steel coil imports from approximately 80,000 tons in 2005 to 150,000 tons in 2010, with imports accounting for over 70% of total steel consumption.
-Exports during this period were almost nonexistent, with only a small amount of low-grade steel coils being transshipped to Central Asia via Georgian ports, with annual exports exceeding 1,000 tons.
+Yet the domestic steel sector was poor —iron ore was 100% imported from Ukraine, and coke had to be imported from Russia.
+This caused a surge in steel coil import from around 80,000 tons in 2005 to 150,000 tons in 2010, making imports more than 70% of total steel usage.
+Exports almost did not occur during this period, and only the small number of low-grade steel coils being transshipped to Central Asia via Georgian ports.
+Overall exports in this period exceeded 1,000 tons.
+Fluctuation Period (2011-2020): Geopolitical Shocks, Market Shifts.

-The Paradox of Dependence and Breakthrough: Dependence on imported raw materials has always constrained industrial upgrading, but it has also forced companies to deepen their presence in regional markets, with exports expected to increase over 50-fold in 2025 compared to 2005.
+Resource Endowment and Policy Game: Key Lesson from the Last Twenty Years.
+The Paradox of Dependence and Breakthrough: Dependence on imported raw materials has historically limited the pace of industrial upgrading, but it has likewise forced multinationals to become increasingly active in regional markets, with exports expected to grow more than 50-times in 2025 compared to 2005.
+Key Policy Positioning: Logistics corridors under the Belt and Road Initiative (ex: Baku-Tbilisi-Ceyhan Railway) have resulted in a 30% cost reduction in steel coil export transport.

 Share To